 A login configuration contains the following information.
 Note that this example only represents the default syntax for the configuration file.
 There is possibility to create a subclass of the implementations class with alternative syntax and may retrieve the configuration from any source such as files, databases, or servers.

 '''

 Name1 {

 ModuleClass Flag ModuleOptions;

 ModuleClass Flag ModuleOptions;

+Name2 {

 ModuleClass Flag ModuleOptions;

 };

-Mame2 {
+other {

 ModuleClass Flag ModuleOptions;

-ModuleClass Flag ModuleOptions;

 };

 other {

-ModuleClass Flag ModuleOptions;

-ModuleClass Flag ModuleOptions;

 ModuleClass Flag ModuleOptions;

 };

 '''

 LoginModule stack configuration

 The Flag value controls the overall behavior as authentication proceeds down the stack.